 Nikola Jonkov Vaptsorov (1909-1942) was a poet, communist and revolutionary.
 He worked as a machinist for most of life.
-Although he produced only one book of poetry, Motoring Verses (1940), he still counts as one of Bulgaria’s most important poets.
+He produced only one book of poetry, Motoring Verses (1940).
+Nevertheless, he still counts as one of Bulgaria’s most important poets.

 Because of underground activities, he died by firing squad.

 Elias Canetti (1905-1994), born in Ruse, won the Nobel Prize in Literature in 1981.

 He was a German-language writer.
 When he was young, his family moved first to Manchester, England then to Vienna Austria.
 After the Nazi Anschluss in 1938 he moved back to England.
 He became a British citizen in 1952.